Martin-Zeithaml/test/README.md

 ## TypeScript
 The imported `common` has various print functions defined.
-Which error (if any) prints the following code?
+Which error (if any) will be printed by the following code?
 ```javascript
 import * as common from './common';
 import * as std from 'cm_std';